rrubberr/Flatpak-LuxRender/README.md

 * New QT5 based GUI with dark mode support.
 * Added the ability to select more than 32 threads in the GUI.
 * Added a fifth decimal place to certain post-process effects for finer tuning.
 * Removed support for LuxCoreRender rendering engines.
-If LuxCoreRender functionality is desired, such as pure OpenCL path tracing, users are reccomended to consult the [LuxCoreRender project page.](https://github.com/LuxCoreRender)
+If LuxCoreRender features are desired, such as pure OpenCL path tracing, users are reccomended to consult the [LuxCoreRender project page.](https://github.com/LuxCoreRender)

 ### LuxBlend